-- 15 days of Paid Time Off (PTO)
+- 15 days of Paid Time Off (PTO)\

-- Your birthday as a paid day off (the Friday before if the birthday falls on a weekend)
+- Your birthday as a paid day off (within 1 week of your birthday)

-- 10 paid US holidays
+- 10 paid US holidays\\

 All absences (except for illness) must be approved by the Internship Manager two weeks advance.
 Interns are required to make sure all their responsibilities are covered before turning in a PTO request.
 Absences due to illness to do require coverage to be arranged.